-Further, annually updated fee lists must be exchanged between InterExchange and each International Cooperator, as per the federal regulations of the Intern/Trainee program, §62.22(g).
-Each fall, the program director will let International Cooperators know what the fees will be for the following year, and all cooperators must submit their fee information to InterExchange by the end of the current year in order to maintain a relationship for the following program year.
+Further, annually updated fee lists must be exchanged between InterExchange and each International Cooperator, as per §62.22(g) in the Intern/Trainee federal program regulations.
+At the end of each calendar year, InterExchange will let International Cooperators know what the fees will be for the following year.
+All cooperators must submit their fee information to InterExchange by the end of the current year in order to maintain a relationship for the following program year.

-Applicants pay all fees directly to you, and then you submit the InterExchange portion of the fees to us.
+Unless otherwise specified, applicants pay all fees directly to you, and then you submit the InterExchange portion of the fees to us.
 Full program fees must accompany each application.
-We will not begin the application review if any documents or any portion of the payment is missing.
-ICs who do not process applications and payments in a timely fashion risk a termination of ability to cooperate with InterExchange on our Career Training USA program.
+We will not move an application to “In Queue” for review if any documents or any portion of the payment is missing.
+ICs who do not process applications and payments in a timely fashion may lose the ability to collect payment on behalf of InterExchange or to continue to cooperate with InterExchange on our Career Training USA program.

 Participants and any of their dependents must be covered by accident & sickness insurance for the entire length of the program.
-All of our Career Training USA participants are automatically covered by accident & sickness insurance that meets or exceeds the U.S. Department of State’s minimum requirements, as this insurance is included in the program fee.
-If the participant is bringing a dependent spouse or child, each dependent must purchase insurance, according to the fees indicated on our fee schedule.
+All of our Career Training USA participants are automatically covered by accident & sickness insurance that meets or exceeds the U.S. Department of State’s minimum requirements.
+This insurance is included in the program fee.
+If a participant is bringing a dependent spouse or child, each dependent must purchase insurance, according to our fee schedule.